yizhidamiaomiao/DoppelgangerGraph/README.md

 The two folders contain different datasets, different codes and different pretrained models.

-One folder for `coraml` dataset and one folder for `citeseer` dataset.
+One folder is for the `coraml` dataset and the other folder is for the `citeseer` dataset.

 In order to get the link prediction model, run `sample_graphsage.ipynb`.